ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

 First, we set `text-size-adjust` and its accompanying browser pre-fixes to none.
 When Apple released the first iPhone, and you would rotate your device when viewing a site, the text size would enlarge to make things easier to see.
 This made sense before responsive websites; however, it is archaic and unnecessary.
-That being said, Apple still makes it happen.
-This disables it from occurring.
+That being said, Apple still makes it happen. `text-size-adjust` disables it from occurring.

 Next up is `html:focus-within` - this enables smooth scrolling without an issue pointed out in this article on CSS-Tricks.
 I highly encourage you to [read and understand](https://css-tricks.com/fixing-smooth-scrolling-with-find-on-page/) why using `html { scroll-behavior: smooth;}` is not currently advised.

 Lastly, adding `height: 100%;` to our `<html>` and `<body>` tags allows us to use percentage-based heights on elements on our page.
-I always wondered by this did not work as you’d expect, and as [Josh explains](https://www.joshwcomeau.com/css/custom-css-reset/#digit-percentage-based-heights) “…the *height* of an element is calculated based on its *children*.”
+I always wondered by this did not work as you’d expect, and as [Josh explains](https://www.joshwcomeau.com/css/custom-css-reset/#digit-percentage-based-heights), “…the *height* of an element is calculated based on its *children*.”

 I don’t use `vh` on mobile sites because all the browsers are different and often show/hide elements based on what direction the user is scrolling; as such, using `vh` can cause unexpected effects.